Skip to main content

 --auto valueBehaviourWhen

-lowRead-only — agent inspects but does not mutate files.tool_profile is MINIMAL or CONSULTATIVE.
+lowRead-only — agent inspects but does not mutate files.tool_profile is MINIMAL.

 mediumCan edit files within scope.Default — tool_profile is CODING or unset.

+The mapping lives in internal/orchestrator/adapter_droid.go (BuildCommand): MINIMAL → low, FULL → high, and everything else (CODING or an unset profile) → medium.
 The default is medium because the API normalises an empty ToolProfile to CODING (see internal/api/agents_create.go), and CODING agents are expected to write code.
 The previous “default = low” choice was theoretical; in production almost every agent would be told to write code anyway.
 The current inversion (default-medium, explicit-low) is honest about production behaviour.
-If a customer genuinely needs --auto high, add a new tool_profile value (e.g. AUTONOMOUS) and gate it behind a Harbor Master approval.
-Do not flip the default.

 Adapters that are deliberately NOT supported